teamdeeson/codex/docs/working-at-deeson/self-scheduling.md

 If you think you can see a way of resolving the problem, it’s worth discussing your solution with the relevant project leads or project managers.

-If you can’t see a way of reconciling your commitments with the time available, speak with your pod lead.
+If you can’t see a way of reconciling your commitments with the time available, speak with your chapter and project leads.
 It’s part of their role to facilitate a solution being found and so they can help you with this.

 ## What if I don’t have enough work in my schedule?